VeryGoodOpenSource/very_good_cli/README.md

           [true]     Enable anonymous usage statistics

 Available commands:
+  create   very_good create <output directory>
-  create   Creates a new very good flutter application in seconds.
+           Creates a new very good flutter project in the specified directory.

 Run "very_good help <command>" for more information about a command.
 ```